kafejo/Storyboard-reference/README.md

 }
 ```

-We defined 2 storyboards with and 3 view controllers.
+We defined 2 storyboards and 3 view controllers.
 Now we can use it

 ```swift
 let rootViewController = Storyboard.Main.Root.instantiate()